lockepatton/sonipy/README.md

 ![sonipy setup](./paper/images/Method2.png)

 **Each data point has a corresponding short tone called a `blip`,** with a y value corresponding to its pitch and a x value corresponding to its arrival time.
+Higher y value data points have higher corresponding blip pitches.

 ## Installation